-Achronix recognizes the importance of protecting the sensitive IP a customer downloads onto their FPGA.
+Achronix recognizes the importance of protecting the sensitive IP placed onto the FPGA.
 To provide a high level of protection, Speedster7t FPGAs have a number of features to support bitstream encryption as well as authentication.
 These features ensure that the design configuration on the FPGA cannot be accessed and also ensures that the design is the one intended.
 Speedster7t FPGAs provide this high level of security through the following features: